o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/running.md

 4. Select a level to load to begin hosting.
 5. Use the `Launch Local Client` option to automatically launch a client connected to the server.

-## Running Server and Client Launchers and configuring via console
+## Running Server and Client launchers in Standalone

+### Manual configuration via the application's console

 You can manually launch the executables for Client and Server and configure them using the application's console command line.